bale-go/parseHRV/README.md

 # Running the scripts
 cd to the folder containing the exported txt files and the R scripts (HRV_parse.R, HRV_cal.R).

-In order to parse the exported HRV files in a csv file run.
+In order to parse the exported HRV files to a csv file run.

 `Rscript HRV_parse.R`

+The output (HRV_parsed.csv) will contain the HRV statistics for each date.
+If multiple measurements were done on a given date, only the first one - the "Morning HRV reading" - is used.

 To create a heatmap calendar run:

 `Rscript HRV_cal.R HRV_parsed.csv rMSSD 10 80`

-HRV_cal takes 4 arguements:
+HRV_cal.R takes 4 arguements:
 1. file name (e.g. HRV_parsed.csv)
 1. name of one variable (e.g. eHRV, HR, SDNN, pNN50, SDSD, rMSSD, IRRR, MADRR, TINN, HRVi, LF, HF, LFHF)
 1. min of range